What is the Average Score in GRE

 * Get hold of adequate study materials and if possible join an online course or an institute for preparation.
 Learn all the concepts in as much detail as you can.

-* Learn the entire test taking strategies as you want to give in your best to the GRE attempt.
+* Learn the entire test taking strategies as you want to give in your best to the attempt.
 Learn all the time saving techniques as you must attempt all the questions.
 The test does not have a negative marking scheme.
 Therefore never leave any answer blank.

 * Every time you take the sample test, evaluate your performance and take extra pains to overcome your weaker areas.